23ramki/job-eligibility-engine/README.md

 Create a file at `data/master_resume.txt` (the `data/` folder already exists in the project).

 Paste your **complete career history** into this file — every job, every bullet point, every skill, every certification.
 Don't hold back.
-The more detail you give it, the better the tailored resumes will be.
-The AI only uses facts from this file, so it will never fabricate experience.
+The more detail you give it, the better the tailored resumes will be. **The AI only uses facts from this file, so it will NEVER fabricate experience.**

 ---